awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 ## Creating a Read Replica in a Different AWS Region<a name="USER_ReadRepl.XRgn"></a>

-With Amazon RDS, you can create a MariaDB, MySQL, Oracle, or PostgreSQL Read Replica in a different AWS Region than the source DB instance\.
-You create a Read Replica to do the following:
+With Amazon RDS, you can create a MariaDB, MySQL, Oracle, or PostgreSQL read replica in a different AWS Region than the source DB instance\.
+Creating a cross\-Region read replica isn't supported for SQL Server on Amazon RDS\.

+You create a read replica in a different AWS Region to do the following:
 + Improve your disaster recovery capabilities\.
 + Scale read operations into an AWS Region closer to your users\.
 + Make it easier to migrate from a data center in one AWS Region to a data center in another AWS Region\.

-Creating a Read Replica in a different AWS Region than the source instance is similar to creating a replica in the same AWS Region\.
-To create a Read Replica across AWS Regions, you can use the AWS Management Console, run the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) command, or call the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html) API operation\.
+Creating a read replica in a different AWS Region from the source instance is similar to creating a replica in the same AWS Region\.
+You can use the AWS Management Console, run the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) command, or call the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html) API operation\.

- To create an encrypted Read Replica in a different AWS Region than the source DB instance, the source DB instance must be encrypted\.
+To create an encrypted read replica in a different AWS Region than the source DB instance, the source DB instance must be encrypted\.

-Following, you can find information on how to create a Read Replica from a source MariaDB, MySQL, Oracle, or PostgreSQL DB instance in a different AWS Region\.
+The following procedures show how to create a read replica from a source MariaDB, MySQL, Oracle, or PostgreSQL DB instance in a different AWS Region\.

 ### Console<a name="USER_ReadRepl.XRgn.CON"></a>

-You can create a Read Replica across AWS Regions using the AWS Management Console\.
+You can create a read replica across AWS Regions using the AWS Management Console\.

-**To create a Read Replica across AWS Regions with the console**
+**To create a read replica across AWS Regions with the console**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. In the navigation pane, choose **Databases**\.

-1. Choose the MariaDB, MySQL, Oracle, or PostgreSQL DB instance that you want to use as the source for a Read Replica\.
+1. Choose the MariaDB, MySQL, Oracle, or PostgreSQL DB instance that you want to use as the source for a read replica\.
 For **Actions**, choose **Create read replica**\.
-To create an encrypted Read Replica, the source DB instance must be encrypted\.
+To create an encrypted read replica, the source DB instance must be encrypted\.
 To learn more about encrypting the source DB instance, see [Encrypting Amazon RDS Resources](Overview.Encryption.md)\.

 1. Choose the instance specifications you want to use\.
-We recommend that you use the same DB instance class and storage type for the Read Replica\.
+We recommend that you use the same DB instance class and storage type for the read replica\.

-1. Choose the other settings you want to use:
+1. Choose the other settings that you want to use:
-   + For **DB instance identifier**, enter a name for the Read Replica\.
+   + For **DB instance identifier**, enter a name for the read replica\.
    + In the **Network & Security** section, choose a value for **Destination region** and **Destination DB subnet group**\.
-   +  To create an encrypted Read Replica in another AWS Region, choose **Enable Encryption**, and then choose the **Master key**\.
+   + To create an encrypted read replica in another AWS Region, choose **Enable Encryption**, and then choose the **Master key**\.
 For the **Master key**, choose the AWS Key Management Service \(AWS KMS\) key identifier of the destination AWS Region\.
    + Choose the other settings that you want to use\.

 1. Choose **Create read replica**\.

 ### AWS CLI<a name="USER_ReadRepl.XRgn.CLI"></a>

- To create a Read Replica from a source MySQL, MariaDB, Oracle, or PostgreSQL DB instance in a different AWS Region, you can use the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) command\.
-In this case, you use [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) from the AWS Region where you want the Read Replica and specify the Amazon Resource Name \(ARN\) for the source DB instance\.
+ To create a read replica from a source MySQL, MariaDB, Oracle, or PostgreSQL DB instance in a different AWS Region, you can use the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) command\.
+In this case, you use [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) from the AWS Region where you want the read replica and specify the Amazon Resource Name \(ARN\) for the source DB instance\.
 An ARN uniquely identifies a resource created in Amazon Web Services\.

 For example, if your source DB instance is in the US East \(N\.
-Virginia\) Region, the ARN looks similar to the following\.
+Virginia\) Region, the ARN looks similar to this example:

 `arn:aws:rds:us-east-1:123456789012:db:my-mysql-instance`

 For information about ARNs, see [Working with Amazon Resource Names \(ARNs\) in Amazon RDS](USER_Tagging.ARN.md)\.

- To create an encrypted Read Replica in a different AWS Region than the source DB instance, you can use the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) command from the destination AWS Region\.
-The following parameters are used to create an encrypted Read Replica in another AWS Region:
+ To create an encrypted read replica in a different AWS Region than the source DB instance, you can use the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) command from the destination AWS Region\.
+The following parameters are used to create an encrypted read replica in another AWS Region:
-+  `--source-region` — The AWS Region that the encrypted Read Replica is created in\.
++  `--source-region` — The AWS Region that the encrypted read replica is created in\.
 If `source-region` is not specified, you must specify a `pre-signed-url` value\.
-A `pre-signed-url` is an URL that contains a Signature Version 4 signed request for the `CreateDBInstanceReadReplica` operation that is called in the source AWS Region that the Read Replica is created from\.
+A `pre-signed-url` is an URL that contains a Signature Version 4 signed request for the `CreateDBInstanceReadReplica` operation that is called in the source AWS Region that the read replica is created from\.
 To learn more about `pre-signed-url`, see [ `CreateDBInstanceReadReplica`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html)\.
-+  `--source-db-instance-identifier` — The DB instance identifier for the encrypted Read Replica that is created\.
++  `--source-db-instance-identifier` — The DB instance identifier for the encrypted read replica that is created\.
 This identifier must be in the ARN format for the source AWS Region\.
 The AWS Region specified in `source-db-instance-identifier` must match the AWS Region specified as `source-region`\.
-+  `--db-instance-identifier` — The identifier for the encrypted Read Replica in the destination AWS Region\.
++  `--db-instance-identifier` — The identifier for the encrypted read replica in the destination AWS Region\.
-+  `--kms-key-id` — The AWS KMS key identifier for the key to use to encrypt the Read Replica in the destination AWS Region\.
++  `--kms-key-id` — The AWS KMS key identifier for the key to use to encrypt the read replica in the destination AWS Region\.

-The following code creates a Read Replica in the `us-west-2` Region\.
+The following code creates a read replica in the `us-west-2` Region\.

 **Example**
 For Linux, macOS, or Unix: